BioplatformsAustralia/bpaotu/README.md

 - completeness_checkM2 (Float, can be blank)
 - contamination_checkM2 (Float, can be blank)
 - contig_n50_checkM2 (Integer, can be blank)
+- quality_checkM2 (Float, can be blank)

+Note that for "Completeness", "Contamination" and "Quality" one of the checkM and checkM2 values must be present.
+The unqualified titles are checkM values.

 The MAG part of the ingest can be run by itself by using the --only-mags-bintable flag, e.g.